hytech-racing/mechanical/README.md

 # Mechanical

-Simulations, scripts, and analysis tools used to model the performance of the 2021/2022 vehicle
+Simulations, scripts, and analysis tools used to model the performance of the 2021/2022 vehicle.

 This simulation model was originally created for ME 4013, Hybrid Vehicle Powertrains.
 It was modified by Brandon Strecker and Christian Free for a Formula Hybrid concept (final project) and then simplified to Hytech.